 - Project management, finance and intellectual property

 - Health & safety and employment within research

-Students will initially consider the development of knowledge in relation to cultural and ethical dimensions of research, and critically consider the theory and practice of Good Clinical Practice (GCP).
-They will explore the systems involved in securing ethical approval for research and the regulations arising from the Research Governance Framework (DH2005).
+You will initially consider the development of knowledge in relation to cultural and ethical dimensions of research, and critically consider the theory and practice of Good Clinical Practice (GCP).
+You will explore the systems involved in securing ethical approval for research and the regulations arising from the UK policy framework for health and social care research (HRA, 2017).
 This module will also critically review the essentials involved in effective project management including pre-project planning, developing realistic time frames and effective time management.

 The module is delivered via online sessions and discussion forums.
-There will be opportunities for students to network face to face and online with other students to support each other learning.
+There will be opportunities for you to network online with other students to support each other's learning.
 There will also be opportunities to interact with experienced researchers in online discussions of the modules themes.

 - Demonstrate evidential understanding of the main aspects of research governance

 - Critically analyse professional, transferable and application skills necessary to carry out research in a patient centred manner attributable to Good Clinical Practice (GCP)

 - Critically evaluate the project management skills required to undertake high quality research